Keeping Your Dog Healthy

 Comprehensive Physical Examinations:

-Since pets age 5-7 times faster than humans, it can be estimated that one yearly physical examination for a pet is equivalent to one exam every 5-7 years in humans.
-The exam should include a very detailed medical history along with a “nose to tail” physical examination.
-In later years, a comprehensive physical examination should be performed at least every 6 months depending on any specific medical problems present in your pet.
+Since pets age 5-7 times faster than humans.
+It is estimated that one yearly physical examination for a pet is equivalent to one exam every 5-7 years in humans.
+This exam should include a very detailed medical history along with a “nose to tail” physical examination.
+In later years, a comprehensive physical examination should be performed at least every 6 months.
+This is in addition to what may be required for any specific medical problems present.

 Laboratory Screening for Diseases:

-Many medical problems can be diagnosed through the use of laboratory diagnostic testing long before clinical signs of disease become evident.
+Many medical problems can be diagnosed through diagnostic testing long before clinical signs of disease become evident.
 Specific recommendations for your dog may include:

 • Heartworm Testing